-Don’t train enough and results come slow (if at all).
+Don’t train enough and your results will come slowly (if at all).
 Train too often and you run the risk of burnout and overtraining.
+Frequency is important when it comes to shredding fat and building muscle – but training at the correct frequency is vital.

-The fitness-fatigue model [1] is built around the concept of stress-adaptation.
+The fitness-fatigue model [1] is built around the concept of stress adaptation.
 In other words, when you train at the gym you provide a stimulus that your body has to cope with.

 If the stimulus is sprinting during high-intensity interval training, for example, the adaptation is an increase in blood volume, lung function, and oxygen kinetics.
+In other words, for every stimulus, a specific adaptation occurs.

 So how are the fitness-fatigue model and frequency related?

+But if you don’t train often enough, your fitness levels won’t improve.
 It’s about balance.
 And at the heart of it all is training frequency.

 Key Point: Good training isn’t about training as frequently as possible, it’s about training frequently enough to build fitness, but not accumulate unnecessary fatigue.